TinEye/tineye-services-nodejs/README.md

-# Tineye Services
+# TinEye Services

-Tineye services is a module that is designed to work with tineye products: Match Engine, Mobile Engine, Multicolor Engine and Wine Engine.
+TinEye services is a module that is designed to work with TinEye products: MatchEngine, MobileEngine, MulticolorEngine and WineEngine.

-Learn more at www.tineye.
+Learn more at www.tineye.com

-Official Documentation Available at https://services.tineye.com/docs
+Official API documentation available at https://services.tineye.com/docs

 ## Installation
 ```shell